 - As people of faith, we believe God calls us to be good stewards of the land entrusted to us.
 To us, that means planting trees.

-WHEN is this going to happen?
-The work will be done in three phases: two phases of asphalt removal, and then tree planting in the late fall.
+The work was done in three phases: two phases of asphalt removal, and then tree planting.

-If you want to learn more, get involved to plant trees or help with the eco-fest, or have concerns, please let us know!
+If you want to learn more or have concerns, please let us know!